wp-plugins/moshare/readme.txt

 = 1.2.2 =

-* Fix the character issue with curly apostrophe
+* Fixes the character issue with curly apostrophe
 * Plugin structure changed to use static functions

 = 1.2.1 =

-* Fix low-resolution thumbnail
+* Fixes low-resolution thumbnail

 = 1.2.0 =